HEALTH BENEFITS OF SAUNAS

 Q. Can an outdoor barrel sauna go indoors?

 Yes.
-Our barrel saunas are designed with the outdoors in mind; the barrel shape sheds water and moisture, and the lumber is weather-resistant.
+Our barrel saunas are designed with the outdoors in mind; the barrel shape sheds water and moisture, and the Western Red Cedar is weather-resistant.
 But it works equally as well indoors as it does outdoors.

 Q. What sort of ongoing maintenance is required?